DFE-Digital/publish-teacher-training/guides/adr/0013-database-backed-sessions.md

 | 3     | Guest     | unauthenticated | `_candidate_teacher_training_courses_session` | `session`     |

+#### Session expiration

+Candidate sessions in Find will be session cookies.
+This means they expire when the browser is closed.
+This is the normal behaviour for a session cookie and unless we want to set another condition like a TTL, this is the proposed style of session expiration for this iteration.

+In later iterations we will be integrating with an Identity Provider.
+The Identity Provider session lasts 1 hour.
+While the candidate is logged into Find, their session with the Identity Provider can expire and it will make no difference to the candidates use of Find.

 ### Considerations

 We are rolling our own authentications system here.
 We need to be careful not to expose any vulnerabilities.